Gulu

 Gulu is a city in the Northern Region of Uganda and is the commercial and administrative centre of Gulu District.

-The coordinates of the city of Gulu are 2°46'54.0"N 32°17'57.0"E. The city's distance from Kampala, Uganda's capital and largest city, is 333 km by road.
+The coordinates of the city of Gulu are 2°46'54.0"N 32°17'57.0"E. The city of Gulu is 333 km from Kampala by road, making Gulu a common stopover or road travel midpoint between the Ugandan capital and South Sudan's capital, Juba, which lies 321 km to the north-northwest.
 Gulu is served by Gulu Airport.

 History

 During the British rule in the 19th and 20th centuries, Northern Uganda was less developed than the rest of the country.
 The people were conscripted into the army and the police, with many sent to fight in the First and Second World Wars.

 In the 1960s, many Sudanese, Rwandan and Congolese refugees settled in the city.